Cost of Medical School 2026: Tuition, Debt & Expected ROI

 The ROI calculation is harder — not impossible, but harder — for:

-The right financial planning approach for medical school: model your specific scenario using your target specialty's median salary, your expected debt level, and your likely practice setting.
-Our loan repayment calculator can show you monthly payment scenarios across different debt levels and repayment plans.
-Use our degree ROI calculator to model the full earnings trajectory versus your alternative career paths.
+The right financial planning approach for medical school: model your specific scenario using school-specific cost of attendance, actual aid, current federal loan rates, likely residency length, specialty-match uncertainty, employer type, and PSLF or service-program eligibility.
+Our loan repayment calculator can show payment scenarios across different debt levels and repayment plans.
+Use our degree ROI calculator to compare the MD path against alternative career timelines.

 Frequently Asked Questions